 - After an hour or so, remove the dough to a flat working surface, punch it down, knead a couple of time and divide the dough 6-8 pieces.

-- Dust your kneading surface liberally, flatten each portion of dough and roll it into a circle using a rollig pin, place 3 tbsp of filling in the centre of the rolled dough.
+- Dust your kneading surface liberally, flatten each portion of dough and roll it into a circle using a rollig pin, place 3 tablespoon of filling in the centre of the rolled dough.
 Bring the edges together and seal by pressing it together.
 Roll again into a flat, thick disc.
 Take care while rolling, excess pressure might break the dough and the filling might ooze out.

 - Heat a tava, when it is smoking hot place the rolled kulcha on it, Flip 3 or 4 times and cook both sides until brown spots appear and the bread puffs a bit.